eclipse/eclipsefuro/docs/furo/content/docs/commands/furo_muSrvSanitize.md

 ---
 ## furo muSrvSanitize

-Sanitize the muServices.
+Sanitize the muServices, to avoid errors in your protos or es6 services.

-Sanitizing includes:
+Sanitizing includes at the moment:

-- Adding of query params which are part of the url.
+- Adding of query params which are part of the url and needs to be listed as qp's for the request body.

-A method definition like:
+*A method definition like:*
 ```yaml
     - md: 'Get: GET /sample/{smp} google.protobuf.Empty , sample.SampleEntity #Returns a single Sample.'

 ```

-will become to
+*will become to*
 ```yaml
     - md: 'Get: GET /sample/{smp} google.protobuf.Empty , sample.SampleEntity #Returns a single Sample.'
       qp:
         smp: 'string #The query param smp stands for XXX id.'
 ```

-and you can change it to
+*and you can change it to*
 ```yaml
     - md: 'Get: GET /sample/{smp} google.protobuf.Empty , sample.SampleEntity #Returns a single Sample.'
       qp: